milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Non-consensual sex acts
-Coercing a guest into committing a sex act by threatening them Touching another person in an intimate manner without their consent Youth Safety
+Coercing a guest into committing a sex act by threatening them Touching another person in an intimate manner without their consent Sharing or threatening to share private sexually explicit content without permission of the person depicted Offering revenge porn of another person
+Sharing leaked nude images of another person without their consent Creating or sharing doctored or ‘deepfake’ intimate images of an identifiable person Youth Safety

 Twitch prohibits any content or activity that endangers youth.
 This includes content that features or promotes child sexual abuse material (CSAM), and the sexual exploitation, sexual misconduct or grooming of youth (which is defined by this policy as minors under 18).
 We report all illegal content or activity to the National Center for Missing and Exploited Children, which works with global law enforcement agencies around the world, and the consequence for engaging in such activity or with such content is immediate and indefinite suspension.